As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 You can save at least 10-15% of your visitors with a well-crafted exit intent popup.

-However, you need to first understand what a good exit intent popup looks like in today’s eCommerce funnel dynamic.
+However, you need to first understand what a good exit intent popup looks like for conversion funnel optimization.

 Here’s an example - rather than saying “hey, how about a flat 50 off?”, you can allow visitors to save the product to come back to it later.